PavelGermanovich/weather-app/README.md

 ## Details
 The application runs on port 8091 and fetches weather data from an external API every 10000 ms (1 sec) by default.
+Java 11 used.
 The fetch rate can be changed in the application.properties file.
 The city for each fetched data is specified as Minsk by default, but can also be changed in the application.properties file using the app.weather.city property.